fedor-rusak/svgGraphViewer/README.md

 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Simple (fresh JS, SVG support required) web-page that contains all necessary JS to show and interact with nodes and edges of some default graph data.
+Simple (modern JS, SVG 1.1 support required) web-page that contains all necessary JS to show and interact with nodes and edges of some default graph data.

 ## Instructions

-Just open [svgGraphViewer.html](svgGraphViewer.html) in your browser to start application.
+Just open [svgGraphViewer.html](svgGraphViewer.html) in your browser to start application with default graph data.

 ## Goal

-Have a interactive web-page with graph-interactive functionality that can be adapted to specific case.
+Have an interactive web-page with graph-interactive functionality that can be adapted to specific case.
 Like add specific shapes, colors, behaviors and etc without learning new super fancy API.

 ## Technical decisions